proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/sending-a-multisig-transaction.md

 - A text editor or IDE.
 - Finish sending a [transfer transaction guide](../transaction/sending-a-transfer-transaction.md).
 - Finish converting an [account to multisig guide](../multisig-account/converting-an-account-to-multisig.md).
-- A [multisig](../../built-in-features/multisig-account.md) account with `xpx`.
+- A [multisig](../../built-in-features/multisig-account.md) account with `XPX`.
-- A cosignatory [account](../../built-in-features/account.md) with `xpx`.
+- A cosignatory [account](../../built-in-features/account.md) with `XPX`.

 ## Getting into some code

 ### 1-of-2 signatures required

 Bob has finished filling the basket, and he is ready to pay.
-The cashier’s screen indicates that the cost of the purchase adds up to `10 xpx`.
+The cashier’s screen indicates that the cost of the purchase adds up to `10 XPX`.

 Let’s develop the piece of code present in Bob’s mobile wallet that enables him to send multisig transactions.